Developer(s) – Konami

 Publisher(s) – Konami & Palcom

 Rating – N/A

-Essentially a carbon copy of the first game, Castlevania III took the majority of the principle mechanics of the game, and gave it multiple passages, taking away much of the linearity of the first, as well as having a fresh coat of paint in terms of visuals.
-Though it is indeed fractionally more enjoyable than the first game in my opinion, it still had its flaws.
+Essentially a carbon copy of the first game, Castlevania III took the majority of the principal mechanics of the game, and gave it multiple passages, taking away much of the linearity of the first, as well as having a fresh coat of paint in terms of visuals.
+Though it is indeed fractionally more enjoyable than the first game, in my opinion, it still had its flaws.

 Graphics – 8/10

 Though the limited color palette of the NES is still relatively evident in this game, the visuals are a dramatic improvement on the first game, featuring more detailed scenery and characters.
 Though many elements of the first have been recycled for use in the third, it still made for one of the better-looking games on the system in my opinion.
 The soundtrack is also as epic as ever; something that the series would come to be known for as the years passed.

 Gameplay – 6/10

 The basic gameplay premise of the original Castlevania title was bought back for use in the third game, with players having to use their wicked cunning to overcome any and all obstacles or enemies thrown at them.
 Aside from giving players more to play for, certain paths are also not as unforgiving as the first game, and it’s ultimately a lot more accessible because of it.
 The series would go on to accommodate for a greater range of players as it would progress, but to me, this was the ideal turning point, since it would have also geared potential fans up for the different directions the series would be taken throughout future generations of video gaming.

 A lot of the same issues that cropped up in the first game also, unfortunately, cropped up in the third too, with a good few glitches that cause players to fall beneath disappearing platforms.
 The issue isn’t as big a problem in the first game, however, and on top of that, there aren’t any others to address thankfully.